 (EERE)

-Sick building syndrome results in dizziness, fatigue, irritation of the eyes, nose, and skin, as well as in respiratory problems.
+Sick building syndrome results in dizziness, fatigue, and irritation of the eyes, nose, and skin, as well as respiratory problems.
 One of the key green building facts is that these structures feature improved ventilation, which can reduce such health issues.
 They also help suppress asthma and allergy symptoms thanks to their lower concentrations of irritants and airborne allergens.

 22. LEED Gold buildings have 19% lower maintenance costs.